-Acknowledgement: This work was supported by the Brain Imaging Centre West (BMBF) and a grant of the Ambient Assisted Living programme of the BMBF, Germany (RJS), the National Institute of Health (1 RO1 DC 008796, DC008796-02S1) as well as The Rosalyn and Richard Slifka Family Foundation and a grant from CIMIT to GS.
-Received: 20 September 2010 Accepted: 15 November 2010 Citation: European Neurological Review, 2010;5(2):67-72 DOI:10.17925/ENR.2010.05.02.67 Correspondence: Rüdiger J Seitz, Department of Neurology, University Hospital Düsseldorf, Moorenstrasse 5, 40225 Düsseldorf, Germany.
+Acknowledgment: This work was supported by the Brain Imaging Centre West (BMBF) and a grant of the Ambient Assisted Living program of the BMBF, Germany (RJS), the National Institutes of Health (1 RO1 DC 008796, DC008796-02S1), and The Rosalyn and Richard Slifka Family Foundation and a grant from CIMIT to GS.
+Received: September 20, 2010 Accepted: November 15, 2010 Citation: US Neurology, 2010;6(2):105-11 DOI: 10.17925/USN.2010.06.02.105

+Correspondence: Rüdiger J Seitz, MD, Department of Neurology, University Hospital Düsseldorf, Moorenstrasse 5, 40225 Düsseldorf, Germany.

 E: seitz@neurologie.uni-duesseldorf.de

-Stroke induces acute deficits of motion, sensation, cognition, emotion and communication that may occur in isolation or in various combinations depending on the location and size of the infarct lesion.
-Stroke lesions develop dynamically from the initial lesion corresponding to the area of restricted water diffusion (cytotoxic oedema), which enlarges in most cases into the perilesional hypoperfused region to its final infarct lesion.
-The neurological deficits typically improve in many patients substantially in the first few weeks after ischaemic stroke.
-The rate of recovery subsides after the subacute and early chronic phase, but meaningful functional gains are still possible years after a stroke.1 Rehabilitation is a major factor contributing to post-stroke recovery.
-Notably, patients above 65 years of age can benefit from intensive rehabilitation,^{2,3} but younger patients typically improve more in areas of mobility, balance, walking and grip strength.4 Rehabilitation of hemiparesis includes passive movements of the limbs to prevent joint contractures, synergistic facilitation of movements of the affected limb and enhancement of active training of the affected limb.
-Recent rehabilitative strategies are based on findings in systems physiology and functional neuroimaging.5 These strategies aim to prevent learned non-use of the affected limb, improving function by cognitive or imaginative training as well as by non-invasive and invasive cortical stimulation.
-Surrogate markers of motor impairment and predictors of motor recovery potential may help with determining customised rehabilitative therapies for individual patients and in stratifying patients for experimental rehabilitation studies.
-Besides behavioural assessments and electrophysiological measures, functional and structural imaging have been proven to be a valuable additional means within this context.
-Using structural and functional neuroimaging, the human brain and disease-related alterations can be visualised in vivo.
-Not only can the extent and location of brain lesions be determined, but magnetic resonance imaging (MRI) techniques such as diffusion tensor imaging (DTI) provide additional information about the microstructural status of fibre tracts and the spatial relation between lesions and distinguished tracts.
-Furthermore, functional imaging allows the study of brain activity related to specific activation states and its changes in relation to adaptation of the brain to a lesion, to deficit compensation and to relearning.
+Stroke induces acute deficits of motion, sensation, cognition, emotion, and communication that may occur in isolation or in various combinations depending on the location and size of the infarct lesion.
+Stroke lesions develop dynamically from the initial lesion corresponding to the area of restricted water diffusion (cytotoxic edema), which enlarges in most cases into the perilesional hypoperfused region to its final infarct lesion.
+The neurological deficits typically improve in many patients substantially in the first few weeks after ischemic stroke.
+The rate of recovery subsides after the subacute and early chronic phase, but meaningful functional gains are still possible years after a stroke.

+Rehabilitation is a major factor contributing to post-stroke recovery.
+Notably, patients above 65 years of age can benefit from intensive rehabilitation, but younger patients typically improve more in areas of mobility, balance, walking, and grip strength.
+Rehabilitation of hemiparesis includes passive movements of the limbs to prevent joint contractures, synergistic facilitation of movements of the affected limb, and enhancement of active training of the affected limb.
+Recent rehabilitative strategies are based on findings in systems physiology and functional neuroimaging.
+These strategies aim to prevent learned non-use of the affected limb, improving function by cognitive or imaginative training as well as by non-invasive and invasive cortical stimulation.
+Surrogate markers of motor impairment and predictors of motor recovery potential may help with determining customized rehabilitative therapies for individual patients and in stratifying patients for experimental rehabilitation studies.
+Besides behavioral assessments and electrophysiological measures, functional and structural imaging have been proven to be a valuable additional means within this context.
+Using structural and functional neuroimaging, the human brain and disease-related alterations can be visualized in vivo.
+Not only can the extent and location of brain lesions be determined, but magnetic resonance imaging (MRI) techniques such as diffusion tensor imaging (DTI) provide additional information about the microstructural status of fiber tracts and the spatial relation between lesions and distinguished tracts.
+Furthermore, functional imaging allows the study of brain activity related to specific activation states and its changes in relation to adaptation of the brain to a lesion, to deficit compensation, and to re-learning.
 This information can be complemented by physiological measures assessing neuronal excitability.
-In this article we will summarise recent research on determinants of motor recovery such as the extent of damage to major motor fibre tracts.
+In this article we will summarize recent research on determinants of motor recovery such as the extent of damage to major motor fiber tracts.
 Furthermore, we will describe non-invasive stimulation of perilesional (ipsilesional) and contralesional intact motor cortex in combination with sensorimotor training as a vehicle to enhance motor recovery.
-These data will be compared with rehabilitative approaches aiming at activation of the mirror neuron system.
-Additional emphasis will be put on the influence of the somatosensory system for motor recovery after stroke and on secondary changes such as spasticity of the affected limbs.
+These data will be